somethingdevs/Chip8-Emulator/README.md

 # Chip8-Emulator
-Chip 8 Emulator using C
+Chip 8 Emulator using C - Put together using Daniel McCarthy's Udemy Course

 About
 -----